-Driveways and crossovers are required to be no less than 3.0m wide and no greater than 6.0m wide at the street boundary.
+Driveways and crossovers are required to be no less than 3.0m wide and no greater than 6.0m wide.
+Where more than one driveway and crossover is proposed on one property, the aggregate width should not exceed 9.0m.

 Driveways serving five or more dwellings are to be a minimum width of 4.0m.
-If two-way access is required, the driveway should be a minimum of 5.5m wide.